pattyboyy/svg-logo-maker/README.md

 ## Installation

 Make sure you have Node.js installed on your machine.
 This application requires Node.js version 12 or higher.
-Clone this repository to your local machine: https://github.com/pattyboyy/svg-logo-maker. https://github.com/pattyboyy/svg-logo-makerNavigate to the directory and install the dependencies.
+Clone this repository to your local machine: https://github.com/pattyboyy/svg-logo-maker.
+Navigate to the directory and install the dependencies.
 Once the installation is complete, you can run the application using the following command: "node index.js".
 Follow the prompts and provide the required inputs, such as the text, text color, shape, shape color, and gradient colors.
 After answering all the questions, the application will generate an SVG file named logo.svg in the project directory.
 Open the logo.svg file in a web browser or any SVG viewer to see your generated logo.

 ## Usage